pdidev/tutorial/README.md

 Since `ii` and `main_field` are shared in an interlaced way, they are both available to %PDI at the same time and could be written without opening the file twice.
-You have to use events for that, you will modify both the C and YAML file.
+You have to use events for that, you will modify both the C and YAML file in this exercise.

 * Examine the YAML file and source code.

-* In the C file, trigger a %PDI event named `loop` when both `ii` and `main_field` are shared.
+* Ex 5.1: In the C file, Add (Create???) a %PDI event named `loop` when both `ii` and `main_field` are shared.
   With the \ref trace_plugin "Trace plugin", check that the event is indeed triggered at the expected time.

-* Use the `on_event` mechanism to trigger the write of `ii` and `main_field`.
+* Ex 5.2: Use the `on_event` mechanism to trigger the write of `ii` and `main_field` for event `loop` only.
 This mechanism can be combined with a `when` directive, in that case the write is only executed when both mechanisms agree.
+Add `when` directive to write only at iteraion 1 and 2.

-* Also notice the extended syntax that make it possible to write data to a dataset whose name differs from the %PDI variable name.
+* Ex 5.3: Also notice the extended syntax that make it possible to write data to a dataset whose name differs from the %PDI variable name.
-  Use this mechanism to write `main_field` at iterations 1 and 2, in two distinct groups `iter1` and `iter2`.
+  Use this mechanism to write `main_field` and `ii` at iterations 1 and 2, in two distinct groups `iter1` and `iter2`.

 ### Ex6.
 Simplifying the code